Skip to main content

 Fabrics can be cleaned and sanitized after tapeworms with steam cleaning.
 Steam cleaning can reach deep into the fibers of the fabric and kill tapeworm eggs and larvae.
 It is recommended to use a steam cleaner with a minimum temperature of 70°C to effectively kill the eggs and larvae.
 Additionally, a detergent solution can be used to pre-treat the fabric prior to steam cleaning.
 After steam cleaning, the fabric should be dried completely to prevent the growth of any remaining larvae.
 If possible, the fabric should also be exposed to direct sunlight for at least 15 minutes to further sanitize the fabric and kill any remaining tapeworm eggs or larvae.

-See also How to Clean Bounce House Mold?
-A Guide for Cleaning Mold
+See also How to Clean White Doors: A House Cleaner's Guide

 What safety measures should be taken when cleaning a home after tapeworms?